mattermost/docs/source/onboard/migrating-to-mattermost.rst

 **3. Download file attachments and email addresses**

-The Slack export does not include file attachments and email addresses, so you must use ``slack-advanced-exporter`` to download them `Download the latest release of ``slack-advanced-exporter`` for your OS and architecture here <https://github.com/icelander/slack-advanced-exporter/releases/>`__ and extract it.
+The Slack export does not include file attachments and email addresses, so you must use ``slack-advanced-exporter`` to download them.
+Download the latest release of ``slack-advanced-exporter`` for your OS and architecture `here <https://github.com/icelander/slack-advanced-exporter/releases/>`__ and extract it.

 Once it's installed, run these commands.
 Replace ``<SLACK TOKEN>`` with the Slack token you generated earlier and ``<SLACK EXPORT FILE>`` with the `path <https://www.geeksforgeeks.org/absolute-relative-pathnames-unix/>`__ to your file.

 .. note::

     - You'll end up with two files.
-The file `export-with-attachments.zip` will not have user emails and cannot be imported.
+The file ``export-with-attachments.zip`` will not have user emails and cannot be imported.
     - The first command can take a long time if you have a large number of file uploads.
 If it's interrupted delete the file generated (if any) and start again.

 .. code:: bash